sulthansf/ros-container/README.md

 #### Notes
 - The above command will create a container with the tag `ros-<ros_distro>-container`.
-- The container will be started and attached to the terminal.
-The container will not be stopped or removed when the terminal is closed.
+- The container will be started and attached to the terminal and will not be stopped or removed when the terminal is closed.

 ### Attach
 To attach to the container, run the following command: